peabnuts123/our-text-adventure/README.md

   - [ ] Terraform for Lambda functions
   - [ ] Terraform for API Gateway
   - [ ] Gatsby frontend MVP
+  - [ ] Document each component
+  - [ ] Document that you need an AWS CLI profile named `our-text-adventure` for deployments